-Net charge-offs for the current quarter were \$2.3 million compared to \$4.8 million for the prior quarter and \$813 thousand from the same quarter last year.
+Net charge-offs for the current quarter were \$850 thousand compared to \$616 thousand for the prior quarter and \$2.3 million from the same quarter last year.
 Loan portfolio growth, composition, average loan size, credit quality considerations, economic forecasts and other environmental factors will continue to determine the level of the provision for credit losses for loans.

-The determination of the allowance for credit losses ("ACL" or "allowance") on loans and the related credit loss expense is a critical accounting estimate that involves management's judgments about the loan portfolio that impact credit losses.
+The determination of the allowance for credit losses ("ACL" or "allowance") on loans and the related provision for credit losses is a critical accounting estimate that involves management's judgments about the loan portfolio that impact credit losses.
 For additional information on the allowance, see the Allowance For Credit Losses section under "Additional Management's Discussion and Analysis."